naymat/Evolution-Simulator/docs/index.md

 </video>

-Organisms, indicated by the red circles, compete with other organisms for food, which are represented by the small green circles.
+Organisms, indicated by the red circles, compete with other organisms for food.
+Food is represented by the small green circles and determines an organisms fitness.
 The more food an organism consumes, the more fit it is.
-The most fit organisms have the highest chance of reproducing.
+The fittest organisms have the highest chance of reproducing.

-Although organisms which eat more food have a higher chance to appear in the next generation, this is not guaranteed.
+Although organisms which consume more food have a higher chance to appear in the next generation, this is not guaranteed.
 This program uses a Roulette Wheel Selection algorithm to determine which organism is selected after the feeding period.
-But organisms that are not able to consume any food immediately die off and don't appear in the next generation.
+Organisms that are not able to consume any food immediately die off and do not appear in the next generation.

 Each time the feeding phase is over and organisms are selected for the next generation, there is a slight chance of mutation.
 The frequncy of